mergehead/kotlin-hive-unittests/README.md

-# kotlin-hive-unittests
+# Kotlin on Apache Hive - Unit Tests
-Kotlin on Apache Hive - Unit Tests
+This is supporting code for the post at at http://mergehead.com/kotlin-on-apache-hive-unit-tests